JMS Application Container Swiftlet

 Overview

-The JMS Application Container Swiftlet (sys$jac) provides a managed environment for deploying and running Java applications with a JMS interface inside the SwiftMQ router.
-It supports both static (configured via XML) and hot-deployed (bundle-based) applications, offering lifecycle management, classpath isolation, and integration with the SwiftMQ scheduler for scheduled execution.
+The JMS Application Container Swiftlet (sys$jac) provides a managed environment for running custom Java applications within the SwiftMQ router.
+It supports both statically configured applications and dynamic hot deployment via bundles, offering lifecycle management, classpath isolation, and optional scheduling for application execution.

 Features